BYRIO/krita-webdoc-zh/KritaFAQ.rst

 -  Some unzippers don't unpack our zipfiles correctly.
 The native ones on windows, OSX and most linux distributions should be just fine, and we recommend using them.
+-  You manually, using a file manager deleted or moved resources around, and Krita cannot find them anymore.

 What Graphics Cards does Krita support?
 ---------------------------------------